The state of New York in the Fall is full of surprises!

 The Headless Horseman haunted attractions in Ulster Park feature several spooky experiences.

-Typically their main attraction is their haunted hayride, but due to COVID, it’s been reimagined as a walking trail called The Haunting of Pumpkin Jack, to maintain social distancing amongst guests.
+Typically their main attraction is their haunted hayride, but in recent years, it’s been reimagined as a walking trail called The Haunting of Pumpkin Jack, to maintain social distancing amongst guests.

 There are also 9 additional haunted houses and mazes to choose from: